Loudbooks/Dax/README.md

 - Works on any operating system.
 - Supports [webhook](https://imgur.com/a/ArPXuRj) and [embeds](https://imgur.com/a/tYgDdPY) for Discord formatting.
 - Automatic rejoin if the bot happens to disconnect.
 - Does not run an instance of Minecraft.
 Only uses Minecraft credentials to create a "fake" client.
-Uses up merely no resources.
+- Uses up merely no resources.
+- No history of bans while using this code.